 Spend less than you make

 Financial literacy is vitally important.
 A skill that is not taught in most schools and most of us do not learn growing up.
 How to handle money.
 We have all had our odd jobs.
 During my school years, I worked construction in the summer months to save money for the following school year.
 I remember having my savings book account where I would deposit all that hard-earned cash.
-This is something we teach our kids as well.
-Financial literacy and how accumulating allows for bigger purchases, investments along with the difference in savings vs. investing and so forth.
+These are topics we work through with our kids as well – financial literacy and how accumulating allows for bigger purchases or investments along with the difference in savings vs. investing and so forth.
 Hence, this point is the most vital of them all.
 Put something aside from every paycheck and spend less than you bring in.

 And yes, I get it, life does not always work that way.
 I’ve been there too.
 However, generally speaking, getting richer every month is simply spending less than you make.
 On the other side of that coin, getting poorer is spending more than you make.